Yongzheng Emperor Yin Zhen — Founder of the Most Autocratic Agency in History of China

 Golden Box of the Qing Dynasty Decorated with Gems — Palace Museum (Photo by Dongmaiying)

 To many people’s surprise, Yongzhen Emperor was a big fan of cosplay.
-He left many pictures of him wearing different types of clothes doing various things.
+He left many pictures of him wearing different types of clothes and doing various things.

 As an extremely busy and diligent emperor, it’s quite unlikely that Yongzhen had worn, posed, and done those things.